Bayreuth Festival: Der Ring des Nibelungen

-A new production of Der Ring des Nibelungen is presented every five to seven years, following a year in which no Ring is presented.
-In years in which the Ring is staged, three other operas are also presented.
-When no Ring is staged, five other operas are presented.
+A new production of Der Ring des Nibelungen, or the Ring cycle, is presented every five to seven years, following a year in which no Ring is presented.
+In years in which the Ring is staged, three other works are also presented.
+When no Ring is staged, five other works are presented.
 Tickets for the Ring are normally sold only as a complete set for all four performances.

+The Ring produced for the Festival's centenary in 1976 was produced by a French team around director Patrice Chéreau and conductor Pierre Boulez.
+Known as the Jahrhundertring, it was filmed.

-The newest production of the Ring (directed by Frank Castorf) premiered in 2013.
-Castorf's radical staging of the cycle—a colourful modern setting with the global race for oil as the underlying theme—was received with lengthy booing at its premiere.
+The newest production of the Ring (directed by Valentin Schwarz) premiered in 2022 after pandemic-related delays.
+Schwarz's modern staging of the cycle— depicting a complex, tangled family drama spanning generations—was met with mixed reviews from audiences and the press.